 The meeting notice, accompanied with the agenda, shall be dispatched at least one month before the date scheduled for a Council meeting.

 The Council shall elect the President, the Treasurer, and the country Members-At-Large (See 4.1).
 The term of office shall span two successive Ordinary Council meetings.
 They may be re-elected for not more than two successive terms.

 Newly elected officers shall take office on the first day of the month following the

 The Council shall acknowledge the appointments for country Vice-President (See 4.1).

 The Council shall establish an Audit Committee consisting of one person from each country represented on the Executive Committee and designate, from these members, the Chair of the Audit Committee.
+The Audit Committee Chair shall be from a different organization than the Treasurer.
 The term of office shall be congruent with that of the elected officers, may be renewed without any term limits.
 The President and the